q4chrisj/create-tagged-builds/README.md

 release manager to get a Studio repository ready for release by automating the creation of tagged builds.

-With this action impmented in a Studio repository, everytime a tag is pushed the following will take place:
+With this action impmented in a Studio repository, everytime a tag matching the pattern `"v*.*.*"` is pushed the following will take place:

 1. This action will look at the `team_city_project` parameter and find that project in TeamCity.
 It will then list all the subprojects (tagged builds)